George-Eliot-Archive/developer-notes/Omeka/setting_up.md

 1. Navigate to your omeka instance on your browser by typing localhost/YourOmekaInstallation, and complete set up as prompted.

 ## Troubleshooting
+* Enable debug messages on the UI:
+  1. Locate .htaccess in the root of the application
+  1. Find and uncomment:
+    ```
+    SetEnv APPLICATION_ENV development
+    ```
 * Zend_File_Transfer_Exception ‘The given destination is not writable’ error
   1. Create a directory "tmp" under the root directory of the Omeka installation.
   1. Add the following to application/config/config.ini